azu/kuromojin/README.md

 ### Note: backward compatibility for <= 1.1.0

-kuromojin v1.1.0 export `tokenize` as default function
+kuromojin v1.1.0 export `tokenize` as default function.

+kuromojin v2.0.0 remove the default function.

 ```js
 import kuromojin from "kuromojin";
 // kuromojin === tokenize
 ```

-Recommended use `import {tokenize} from "kuromojin"` instead of it
+Recommended: use `import {tokenize} from "kuromojin"` instead of it

 ```js
 import {tokenize} from "kuromojin";
 ```

+### Note: kuromoji version is pinned

+kuromojin pin kuromoji's version.

+It aim to dedupe kuromoji's dictionary.
+The dictionary is large and avoid to duplicated dictionary.

 ## Tests